Graham cracker crust with graham cracker cake layers, peanut butter frosting, chocolate ganache and a chocolate shell.

 Pour the cream over the chocolate and to stir to melt the chocolate.
 Mixture should be silky and slightly thick.
 Let cool before using.

 In the bowl of electric mixer fitted with the paddle attachment, combine the butter and peanut butter.
-Beat on medium-high speed until smooth, about 45 seconds.
+Beat on medium-high speed until smooth, about 2 to 3 minutes.

 Add the powdered sugar to the bowl and mix in, slowly at first until incorporated, then increasing the mixer speed to high once all of the powdered sugar has been added.
 Blend in the vanilla extract, salt and heavy whipping cream, and continue to whip on high speed until very fluffy, about 4-5 minutes, scraping down the sides of the bowl as needed.